cboulanger/bibliograph/readme.md

   to "yes" so that passwords are not sent in plain text.
 - Change the QCL_APPLICATION_MODE constant in `config/server.conf.php` to
   "production".
 When you need to apply updates, change it back to "maintenance".
+  Note: this is a security feature that doesn't do anything at the moment, but might be used to prevent configuration changes in 'production' mode.

 Support
 -------
-- Online documentation is here: http://www.bibliograph.org.
-Most of it is still in German, but English documentation will be added once there is some interest.
+- Online documentation is here: http://help.bibliograph.org.
 - For general questions, please write to info at bibliograph dot org or send a tweet to @bibliograph2.
 A support mailing list may follow.
 - Bugs and feature requests should be registered as github issues: